UDST/urbansim/README.rst

 that time.
 Now, almost a decade later, it is time again to revisit the implementation to take advantage of an amazing amount of innovation in the scientific computing community.
-The new implementation is hosted on this GitHub site, and maintained by Synthicity and hopefully a growing community of contributors.
+The new implementation is hosted on this GitHub site, and maintained by Autodesk and hopefully a growing community of contributors.

 New UrbanSim Implementation